I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavepcistream-service.md

 <p>None</p>

 ## -remarks
-<p>When the port driver calls the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536735">IMiniportWavePci::NewStream</a> method, that method outputs a reference to the new stream's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536994">IServiceGroup</a> object.
-The port stream adds its own <a href="https://msdn.microsoft.com/library/windows/hardware/ff537006">IServiceSink</a> object to the service group and awaits notification of a service request.
+<p>When the port driver calls the miniport driver's <a href="audio.iminiportwavepci_newstream">IMiniportWavePci::NewStream</a> method, that method outputs a reference to the new stream's <a href="..\portcls\nn-portcls-iservicegroup.md">IServiceGroup</a> object.
+The port stream adds its own <a href="..\portcls\nn-portcls-iservicesink.md">IServiceSink</a> object to the service group and awaits notification of a service request.
 The source of the notification is typically the miniport driver's interrupt service routine (ISR).</p>

-<p>When the miniport driver's ISR calls the port driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536918">IPortWavePci::Notify</a> routine, the port driver queues a deferred procedure call (DPC).
-When the DPC executes, it calls the <b>RequestService</b> method on each of the <b>IServiceSink</b> objects in the service group.
-When the DPC calls this method on the port stream's <b>IServiceSink</b> object, the port driver in turn calls the miniport stream object's <code>Service</code> method.</p>

-<p>When the port driver calls the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536735">IMiniportWavePci::NewStream</a> method, that method outputs a reference to the new stream's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536994">IServiceGroup</a> object.
-The port stream adds its own <a href="https://msdn.microsoft.com/library/windows/hardware/ff537006">IServiceSink</a> object to the service group and awaits notification of a service request.
-The source of the notification is typically the miniport driver's interrupt service routine (ISR).</p>

-<p>When the miniport driver's ISR calls the port driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536918">IPortWavePci::Notify</a> routine, the port driver queues a deferred procedure call (DPC).
+<p>When the miniport driver's ISR calls the port driver's <a href="audio.iportwavepci_notify">IPortWavePci::Notify</a> routine, the port driver queues a deferred procedure call (DPC).
 When the DPC executes, it calls the <b>RequestService</b> method on each of the <b>IServiceSink</b> objects in the service group.
 When the DPC calls this method on the port stream's <b>IServiceSink</b> object, the port driver in turn calls the miniport stream object's <code>Service</code> method.</p>

 ## -requirements
 <table>